henrihapponen/Helsingin-Sanomat-News-Archive-Search/README.md

 This script allows to automate queries and fetch news headline data from Helsingin Sanomat News Archive.
 Only the headline (title) and the time of publishing are returned.

-The script returns a csv file including three columns: article number, time of publishing (ISO 8610), and headline.
+The script returns a csv file including three columns:
+- article number
+- time of publishing (ISO 8610)
+- headline.